onishiweb/Front-end-Rules/README.md

 	// ===================================

 This is a nice and clear method of introducing a new section in a CSS file and comes with the advantage that it won't be processed into the raw CSS.

+## Rule 24: Measurements should be applied using the appropriate unit
+Font sizes in `rem` (with pixel fallback); the base font size of the site should be left at the default (`16px`) for accessibility.
+Media Queries in `em`, always; this helps the responsive layout respond when the user adjusts the font size of their browser.
+Layout in `%`; simples.